DavidAJohnston/DecentralizedApplications/README.md

 Decentralized applications were initially described as Decentralized Autonomous Corporations, DAC, in an article written by Daniel Larimer, of Invictus Innovations.
 This papers avoids the term corporation for two reasons.

 First, because it carries with it unnecessary preconceptions.
-For instance, a corporation is established in a jurisdiction, it has shares, a CEO, employees, etc. DAs, like Bitcoin, have none of these characteristics.
-In addition, the narrative is very important for the way DAs are perceived by various nations and jurisdictions.
+For instance, a corporation is established in a jurisdiction, it has shares, a CEO, employees, etc. DApps, like Bitcoin, have none of these characteristics.
+In addition, the narrative is very important for the way DApps are perceived by various nations and jurisdictions.
 The same way that governments struggle to learn and regulate Bitcoin because the concept of currency is associated with it, governments might be compelled to regulate an open-source computer program that is a decentralized application.

-Second, because traditional corporations may engage in several techniques to raise capital (like selling shares of its stock and pay dividends or borrowing against its stock and pay interest) that a DA does not need.
-The concept of a DA is so powerful and elegant, because it does not include  these traditional corporate techniques.
-The ownership of the DA's tokens is all that is required for the holder to use the system.
+Second, because traditional corporations may engage in several techniques to raise capital (like selling shares of its stock and pay dividends or borrowing against its stock and pay interest) that a DApp does not need.
+The concept of a DApp is so powerful and elegant, because it does not include  these traditional corporate techniques.
+The ownership of the DApp's tokens is all that is required for the holder to use the system.
 It's that simple.
 The value of the tokens is determined by how much people value the application.
 All the incentives, all the monetization, all the qys to raise capital are built into this beautifully simple structure.
-DAs are not required to recreate the functions that used to be necessary in centralized corporations in order to balance the power of shareholders and offer returns for investors and employees.
+DApps are not required to recreate the functions that used to be necessary in centralized corporations in order to balance the power of shareholders and offer returns for investors and employees.